-Figure 3 Greater North Sea ecoregion overview with the major regional pressures, human activities, and state of the ecosystem components.
-The width of lines indicates the relative importance of individual links.
+Figure 3 Greater North Sea ecoregion overview with the major regional pressures, human activities, and ecosystem state components.
+The width of lines indicates the relative importance of main individual links (the scaled strength of pressures should be understood as a relevant strength between the human activities listed and not as an assessment of the actual pressure on the ecosystem).
+Climate change affects human activities, the intensity of the pressures, and some aspects of state, as well as the links between these.